qsnake/gpaw/doc/install/BGP/performance.rst

   MatrixOperator.async = True (default)

 where the ``B`` groups of bands are further divided into ``K`` blocks.
-The value of ``K`` should be chosen so that about 4 - 6 MB of wavefunctions are sent/received.
+The value of ``K`` should be chosen so that about 2 - 6 MB of wavefunctions are sent/received.
 It will be also be necessary to pass to Cobalt::

   --env=DCMF_EAGER=8388608

-which corresponds to the size of this block of wavefunctions.
+which corresponds to the larger size message that can be overlapped (8 MB).
 Note that the number is specified in bytes and not megabytes.

 For larger blocks of wavefunctions, it may be necessary to increase